selfcommunity/developers-doc/docs/sdk/community-ui/intro.md

 This documentation is the reference for SelfCommunity frontend SDK.
 :::

-Quickly embed a beautiful community within your eCommerce , Website or APP.
+Quickly embed a beautiful community within your eCommerce, Website or APP.
 A set of React Components for integrating an empowered Social Networking Technology Community in your frontend.